SwiftUI-Plus/ActivityView/README.md

 # ActivityView

+> Also available via the [SwiftUI+ Collection](https://benkau.com/packages.json)

 A SwiftUI view that enables you to properly present a `UIActivityViewController`.

 ## Features

 -   Convenient modifier API
 -   Correctly lays out full screen
 -   Full support for `UIActivityViewController`

 ## Example